Lishika3009/Portfolio/README.md

-Certainly!
-Here's the description with HTML tags for formatting:

 My Awesome Portfolio 🚀
 Hey there!
 Welcome to my portfolio site built with React.
 It's a one-stop-shop to learn all about me and what I do.
 Here’s what you’ll find: